x-threads/x-zen/README.md

 npm install express-http-error-handler
 ```

-Now we have to enable these options in our tsconfig.json para poder utilizar decoradores en typescript.
+Now we have to enable these options in our tsconfig.json to be able to use decorators in typescript..

 ```json
 "experimentalDecorators": true,